The Westende Reading Race

 Our Home/School Agreement requires children to read regularly to an adult at home.
 This reading should be recorded in their ‘Home-School Link Book’ and signed by an adult.
 Ideally, reading should be undertaken daily for at least ten minutes.

 To encourage children to read at home, we have a whole school reading reward scheme.
 Your child has a ‘Reading Passport’ in which they record their reading achievements.
 Once a week, children’s Home-School Link Books are collected in and signed by a member of staff.
 Your child can earn one credit in their passport for each day you have signed to confirm that they have read.
-To earn a point, children must read for at least ten minutes - they can collect up to 7 points a week (1 a day!)
+To earn a point, children must read for at least ten minutes - they can collect up to 3 credits a day!
 Children will be given stickers to record their credits in their reading passports.

 All children will be working towards achievement certificates, which will be awarded in our weekly Westende Wonders assembly.
 Children will be working towards: